 سؤال (Question)

-Throat Letters Pronouncing in Arabic
+Levels of Throat Letters in Arabic

 The six throat letters in Arabic are divided into three categories based on their point of articulation within the throat: